HugeChaos/Impossible-differentials-and-impossible-polytopic-transitions/readme.txt

 Midori

-    prove that, in the search space where the input difference only actives one S-box in the first substitution and the output difference only actives one S-box in the last substitution, there exists no 6-round impossible differentials for Midori64 even taking account in the details of the key schedule.
+   	prove that, in the search space where the input difference only actives one S-box in the first substitution and the output difference only
+	actives one S-box in the last substitution, there exists no 6-round impossible differentials for Midori64 even taking account in the detailsof the key schedule.

 MISTY1